 "Stay 4" makes students aware of educational opportunities through several field trips to area colleges and links students with advisers who support them in finding the required financial aid and scholarships for college.
 This distinct program plays a vital role in communicating an unmet necessity and helps aid students through their crucial first year which can dictate long term success or failure.

-More than 200 of these students have continued their education, been a part of their University's Honors Programs, and have received both graduate and undergraduate degrees from 35+ colleges.
+More than half of these students have continued their education, been a part of their University's Honors Programs, and have received both graduate and undergraduate degrees from 35+ colleges.